BSPL-KU/bspl-ku.github.io/content/news/2021_08_06_DrKimDY_farewell_frame.md

 date: 2021-08-06
 ---

-Congratulations, Dr. Kim and all the best in your new carrier!
+Congratulations, Dr. Kim, and all the best in your new career!

 We'll miss you.